28 November 2015

 It’s not surprising that Grace is considered a look-alike of Cordelia’s, since both are played by Selena Gomez.
 She manages both in a believable way, although I found Meg (Leighton Meister) more believable and natural.
 Emily (Katie Cassidy) is mostly caricatured, although her character develops in the middle of the film, and she becomes more likeable.

 The story is light-hearted - frankly silly at times - and relies on a too many coincidences, particularly related to a young man who takes a liking to Meg.
-We didn’t laugh aloud, but there were places that were somewhat amusing, and it didn’t require any deep thought.
-I don’t know that it was uplifting, exactly, but the ending was entirely satisfactory, if rather predictable (and dogged by yet another coincidence).
+We didn’t laugh aloud, but there are places that were somewhat amusing, and it didn’t require any deep thought.
+I don’t know that it was uplifting, exactly, but the ending is entirely satisfactory, if rather predictable (and dogged by yet another coincidence).

 The rating is PG, which we felt was entirely appropriate.
 There are lots of short skirts, but no nudity (unless we count a very brief appearance of someone up to his neck in soap).
 There’s a fair amount of kissing, but nothing more: we thought this quite refreshing in a film of this kind.
 There’s some mild profanity, but it would be easy to miss; nothing major, and nothing gratuitous.
 I doubt if anyone under the age of about 12 would be interested in this anyway.